mikegehard/ai-assisted-agile-agents/agents/README.md

 To run the acceptance tests:
 ```
-npm run test:acceptance
+bun run test:acceptance
 ```

-You can start the server in a separate terminal window using either `npm run start:server` or `npm run dev` before running the acceptance tests.
+You can start the server in a separate terminal window using either `bun run start:server` or `bun run dev` before running the acceptance tests.

 ## Running code with local models